ibm-cloud-docs/power-iaas/pricing.md

 When you create a resource, {{site.data.keyword.cloud_notm}} assigns a CRN to the resource.

 When you delete a workspace, the resources that are associated with the workspace are deleted and then the workspace is deleted.
-If you are using a dedicated host that is shared with a secondary workspace, remove the secondary workspace resources (VMs) from the dedicated host and then delete the dedicated host workspace.
+If you are using a dedicated host that is shared with a secondary workspace, remove the secondary workspace resources (VMs) from the dedicated host.
+Then, delete the dedicated host workspace.

 For more information about {{site.data.keyword.cloud_notm}} CRNs, see [Cloud Resource Names](https://cloud.ibm.com/docs/account?topic=account-crn).